Xiuwei Xu | 许修为

 In this project, we study how to design a proper representation and how to exploit the representation for general visual navigation.
 Previous methods mainly focus on BEV map or topological graph, which lacks 3D information to reason fine-grained spatial relationship and detailed color / texture.
 Therefore, we leverage 3D representation for better modeling of the observed 3D environment.
 We propose: (1) 3D scene graph as a structural representation for explicit LLM reasoning and unification of different kinds of tasks and (2) 3D gaussians as a renderable representation for accurate image-goal navigation.
 Our works are summarized as:

-SG-Nav --> UniGoal.
+• SG-Nav --> UniGoal --> GC-VLN.
 SG-Nav builds an online 3D scene graph to prompt LLM, which enables training-free object-goal navigation with high success rate.
-UniGoal further extends SG-Nav to general goal-oriented navigation.
+UniGoal extends SG-Nav to general goal-oriented navigation.
 We unify all goals into a uniform goal graph and leverage LLM to reason how to explore based on graph matching between goal and scene graphs.
+GC-VLN further unifies vision-and-language navigation task into our framework by regarding language instruction as DAG to solve graph constraints.

 Online3D